How Can You Help the Internet Archive? - Internet Archive Blogs

 We have hundreds of guests in our Slack and other communication channels, working on open-source code and helping us improve the software that drives us.

 We have also moved into the real world where we can (even if we, like many others, are taking a break right now).
-We have co-hosted events like DWEBCAMP, provided space for book readings, and engaged in a variety of Artist-in-Residency programs; we expect to do more in the future and would love for you to be involved.
+We have co-hosted events like DWebCamp, provided space for book readings, and engaged in a variety of Artist-in-Residency programs; we expect to do more in the future and would love for you to be involved.

 You can write us if you have an interest in participating in any of these many and ongoing efforts.